microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ### 6th-Level Arcane Spells

-**Anti-magic Field:** Negates magic within 10 ft. for 10 min./level.
+**Anti-magic Field:** Negates magic within 10 ft. of the caster's location for 10 min./level.

-**Chain Lightning:** 1d6/level damage; 1 secondary bolt/level each deals half damage. (ex. bolt 1 deals 12, bolt 2 deals 6, bolt 3 deals 3)
+**Chain Lightning:** 2d8/level damage; 1 secondary bolt/level, each dealing half damage rounded up. (ex. bolt 1 deals 13, bolt 2 deals 7, bolt 3 deals 4)

 **Contingency:** Sets a trigger condition for another spell.
 Lasts for 1 day/level or until discharged.

-**Disintegrate:** A small ray strikes a creature (or object) for 2d6/level.
+**Disintegrate:** A small ray strikes a creature (or object) for 2d6 damage/level.
 If the target is reduced to 0 HP (or the target is an object), it is disintegrated.

 **Quest:** Commands any creature, binding it to a specific task.
 Lasts for 1 day/level or until discharged.